 Faith involves our minds, our hearts and our wills.
 It means that we understand and accept certain things about God.
 It means that we respond emotionally to these things, such as with love because we understand he loves us, and with joy because we understand that he is giving us so much, and with trust because we understand and believe his promises for our eternal salvation.

 When our understanding and our emotions are in agreement, then our wills are also.
 The decisions we make throughout each day are pleasing to God because he has brought us to the point that we want to do his will.

 But we do not yet have the promised inheritance.
 We have not yet reached the time when there is no more crying and no more death.
 We all experience both crying and death.
 Our pains and sorrows are caused by our enemy — sin.
 We rejoice because we know that Jesus has conquered our enemy, and he promises that we share in his victory!

 We suffer because of our own mistakes and sins.
 We also suffer because the people around us are captives of sin, and sin hurts not only the sinner but innocent bystanders, too.
 We are often the innocent bystanders who suffer from the fallout of the sins of others.
-Satan, the enemy of God and the archdeceiver, works hard to feed and encourage the sinful nature in every person, thereby bringing even more pain and destruction to all, including persecution on the saints.
+Satan, the enemy of God, tries to encourage the sinful nature in every person, thereby bringing even more pain and destruction to all, including persecution on the saints.